Frequently Asked Questions

 A strong Motivation Score (A or B) suggests the seller may be more open to negotiation.

-Risk Score
+Confidence Score

-- Weighted combination of all three scores
+- Weighted combination of Value and Confidence factors

-- Lower rank = better potential deal
+- Lower score = better potential deal

 Smart Rehab Cost Estimates for Value-Driven Investors